Destin Onka Malonga

 Destin Chancel Onka Malonga (16 March 1988 – 31 July 2016) was a Congolese professional footballer who played as a goalkeeper.

 Club career

 Born in Brazzaville, Congo, Malonga played professionally for MSP Batna in the Algerian Championnat National, before joining AS Contres of the French Division Honneur in 2010.
 After just one year left the club and signed for AF Lozère.

 International career

-He made a full international debut for Congo on 14 November 2009 in a friendly against Angola, for his only international appearance.
+Malonga made a full international debut for Congo on 14 November 2009 in a friendly against Angola, for his only international appearance.

 Coaching career

 Besides playing goalkeeper he also coached the Feminine football club Entente Gévaudan.

 Personal life

 Destin Onka died on 31 July 2016 at Vallon-Pont-d'Arc, Ardèche, France in a canoeing accident during pre-season club training.